 How have we gone from Gregory’s depiction of a slightly uneasy marriage and suppressed sexuality to domestic violence, marriage rape and sexual depravity?

-And then where does Mantel, with her so-called meticulous research, get the idea that George was a fop, an abusive husband and a coward?
+Where does Mantel get the idea that George was a fop, an abusive husband and a coward?
 This is a bigoted depiction based on unsubstantiated opinion.
 Hirst’s George Boleyn loathes his wife from the outset and beats her and rapes her on their wedding night.
 Mantel’s George smirks on almost every page he is mentioned, when he is not blustering and prancing.
 “He is always a sight to see: George likes his clothes braided and tasselled, stippled and striped and slashed”.

 Even at his trial Mantel can not resist making a mockery of him.
 Mantel jeers that George “entertained the court by telling them that Henry was no good in bed”,22 in Bring up the Bodies she writes “George smiles in disdain.
 Relishing the moment, he smirks: he takes a breath; he reads the words aloud.”
 At the end of his trial he collapses and weeps, which would be perfectly understandable in his situation, yet in reality that is not what happened.
 Chapuys observed that: